rncry/docker101/README.md

 have strived to achieve it, but Docker really forces you to separate different parts of the system and highlights coupling you may not have noticed before.

+## Why should I care?
 Using docker offers a number of quick and great wins:

 * Application dependencies are no longer an issue.
 Everything is contained within the image.
 Use whichever version of Boost you want.
 Need Python3?
 No problem.
 * Images will run anywhere, the same, every time.
 * Images will run anywhere, the same, every time.
 * Test several different versions of an app on the same system at the same time without conflicts.
+* You can deploy and install a whole application, including dependencies and even the OS, with a simple push/pull command.

 ## How does it work
 Docker itself runs as a daemon on your host system.
 To start and build containers you interact with the daemon via a